Things to do in Tierras Altas de Chiriqui, Panama

 Tierras Altas de Chiriqui, is a great place to visit during your visit to Panama.
 It is known amongst locals for its fertile lands that provide nourishment to the crops and pastures that feel the country and its cloud forest, home to thousands of rare plant and animal species.
 To help people looking for the things to do in Tierras Altas de Chiriquí (which includes Cerro Punta, Volcán and Bambito) we provide this guide with all the trails, activities, restaurants and landmarks available.
 We are also filling visiting the places that dont have much information available to find out more details about then which we share in special posts and videos.

-The Tierras Altas de Chiriqui region has a great selection of hiking trails that are not used by visitors.
+The Tierras Altas de Chiriqui region has a great selection of hiking trails.
 It is also home to some of the most biodiverse regions in the word with its cloud forests, home to thousands of rare plant and animal species.
 Therefore, going hiking, is one of the best things to do in Tierras Altas de Chiriqui.
 In the following list we'll show you all the trails available and we are constantly adding new articles with videos about these trails.

 We recommend to begin the trails early in the morning because it tends to rain in the afternoons.
 Some may require a guide, check the description in the articles.